Yahya Bakhtiar: Career

-Yahya Bakhtiar became well known in Pakistan when he defended the former prime minister Zulfiqar Ali Bhutto in court trial against the Zia-ul-Haq government starting on 24 October 1977, but Bhutto was sentenced to death on 18 March 1978 and then actually hanged on 4 April 1979.
-This hanging of a democratically elected prime minister was called a 'judicial murder' by many people in Pakistan.
+Yahya Bakhtiar became well known in Pakistan when he defended the former prime minister Zulfikar Ali Bhutto in court trial against the Zia-ul-Haq government starting on 24 October 1977, but Bhutto was sentenced to death on 18 March 1978 and then actually hanged on 4 April 1979.
+This hanging of a democratically elected prime minister was called a "judicial murder" by many people in Pakistan.

 Bakhtiar was elected as a member of National Assembly of Pakistan from the Quetta-Pishin constituency in 1977.
 Yahya was also appointed to the Senate of Pakistan.
 He was appointed Attorney General of Pakistan again when Benazir Bhutto became prime minister in 1988.
 He also represented Nawaz Sharif in the Supreme Court of Pakistan when then president Ghulam Ishaq Khan dissolved the National Assembly by using his powers under Article 58(2)(B).

 Family and survivors

 Yahya Bakhtiar was married to Eva Bakhtiar and had two sons and two daughters, including actress Zeba Bakhtiar.